 The search will span more than a few years.
-Ethan's relentless determination (to find Debbie and settle a painful score with his arch rival), will not only compliment the director's perspective but will be mirrored in his adversary Scar.
+Ethan's relentless determination (to find Debbie and settle a painful score with his arch rival) will not only compliment the director's perspective but will be mirrored in his adversary Scar.
 During the pursuit, Edwards must overcome many obstacles including a treacherous trader by demonstrating his resourcefulness and carrying out ruthless and decisive actions.
 Alternately, he must be flexible and even generous as he is when dealing with a Mexican middle-man who will introduce Edwards to Scar and open negotiations between the two.
 These talks advance further Edwards' willingness to adapt and act not just out of blind emotion as other important characters will do and suffer the consequences from.
 They are also suggestive of Ethan's intelligence.
-It's this character's maturity, delivered in full by Wayne and procured from his director Ford, that remains the primary reason this film is one of the top two westerns of all time and one of the ten best American motion pictures ever made.
+It's this character's sense of responsibility, delivered in full by Wayne and procured from his director Ford, that remains the primary reason this film is one of the top two westerns of all time and one of the ten best American motion pictures ever made.